sudhajobs0107/EKS-voting-app-3-tier/README.md

   name: mongodb-secret
   namespace: sudha
 data:
-  username: c3VkaGEK    [change this while doing project]
+  username: c3VkaGEK
-  password: eWFkYXYK   [change this while doing project]
+  password: eWFkYXYK
 ```
-+ ### In mongo-secret.yaml file we will write encryted password so how we can make encrypted password.
++ ### **In mongo-secret.yaml file we will write encryted password so how we can make encrypted password.
 Write echo 'sudha' | base64 and enter and we get our encryted username or password.
 Now how we can decode it?
-For this write echo 'encrypted username or password' | base64 --decode and we will get our real username or password ]
+For this write echo 'encrypted username or password' | base64 --decode and we will get our real username or password.**
 + ### Now to apply a mongo-secret yaml file, run the command :-
 ```
 kubectl apply -f mongo-sercet.yaml